tegacodes/botTutorials/README.md

 Your account will be banned, so make sure to use alt accounts.

 So I would recommend doing something interesting with the data, over making something that is chatty.
 Bots that do status updates are ok.

+The twitter API also has rate limits as outlined here.

 ##Dependencies